usdot-jpo-ode/wzdx/spec-content/enumerated-types/LaneType.md

 `sidewalk` | A sidewalk or pedestrian way
-`bike-lane` | A lane on the roadway for cyclists only `shoulder` | A generic shoulder `center-left-turn-lane` | A lane in the center of a bidirectional roadway in which traffic from both directions uses to make a left turn
+`bike-lane` | A lane on the roadway for cyclists only `shoulder` | A generic shoulder
+`parking` | A lane used for parking, not allowed for travel `center-left-turn-lane` | A lane in the center of a bidirectional roadway in which traffic from both directions uses to make a left turn

 ## Used By